Live-Charts/Live-Charts/README.md

 * High performance charts are almost ready, current test can draw 3 million points in only 1 second
 * Find more at http://lvcharts.net/

+#Supported Platforms

+Only WPF and WinForms for now, I am playing with the code to find an easy way to extend it as PCL

 # Installation

 **1**.
 Install package from [**Nuget**](https://www.nuget.org/packages/LiveCharts) `Install-Package LiveCharts`